peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 An arbitrary-precision decimal number.

+### ToInt16Checked

+    public short ToInt16Checked();

+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.

+<b>Return Value:</b>

+This number's value, truncated to a 16-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -32768 or greater than 32767.

+### ToInt16IfExact

+    public short ToInt16IfExact();

+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

+This number's value as a 16-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -32768 or greater than 32767.

+### ToInt16Unchecked

+    public short ToInt16Unchecked();

+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.

+<b>Return Value:</b>

+This number, converted to a 16-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToInt32Checked

     public int ToInt32Checked();

-Converts this value to a 32-bit signed integer, throwing an exception if the value can't fit.
+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.

 <b>Return Value:</b>

+This number's value, truncated to a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -2147483648 or greater than 2147483647.

+### ToInt32IfExact

+    public int ToInt32IfExact();

+Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

-A 32-bit signed integer.
+This number's value as a 32-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -2147483648 or greater than 2147483647.

 ### ToInt32Unchecked

     public int ToInt32Unchecked();

-Converts this number to a 32-bit signed integer.
-If this value is not exactly a 32-bit integer, truncates the value to an integer and returns the lowest 32 bits of its two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)) (in which case the return value might have a different sign than this object's value).
+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.

 <b>Return Value:</b>

-A 32-bit signed integer.
+This number, converted to a 32-bit signed integer.
 Returns 0 if this value is infinity or not-a-number.

 ### ToInt64Checked

     public long ToInt64Checked();

-Converts this value to a 64-bit signed integer, throwing an exception if the value can't fit.
+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.

 <b>Return Value:</b>

+This number's value, truncated to a 64-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is infinity or not-a-number, or the truncated integer is less than -9223372036854775808 or greater than 9223372036854775807.

+### ToInt64IfExact

+    public long ToInt64IfExact();

+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.

+<b>Return Value:</b>

-A 64-bit signed integer.
+This number's value as a 64-bit signed integer.

+<b>Exceptions:</b>

+ * System.ArithmeticException:
+This value is a finite number, but is not an exact integer.

+ * System.OverflowException:
+This value is infinity or not-a-number, or the integer is less than -9223372036854775808 or greater than 9223372036854775807.

 ### ToInt64Unchecked

     public long ToInt64Unchecked();

-Converts this number to a 64-bit signed integer.
-If this value is not exactly a 64-bit integer, truncates the value to an integer and returns the lowest 64 bits of its two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)) (in which case the return value might have a different sign than this object's value).
+Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.

 <b>Return Value:</b>

-A 64-bit signed integer.
+This number, converted to a 64-bit signed integer.
 Returns 0 if this value is infinity or not-a-number.

 ### ToPlainString